Ahmed-sudo-eng/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 3-list_tables.sql:a script that lists all the tables of a database in your MySQL server 4-first_table.sql:a script that creates a table called first_table in the current database in your MySQL server 7-insert_value.sql: a script that inserts a new row in the table first table (database hbtn_0c_0 ) in your MySQL server.
+9-full_creation.sql: a script that creates a table "second_table" in the database "hbtn_0c_0" in your MySQL server.